New Study

 Submissions determined to be Submission Standards Not Met twice will be withdrawn by the IRB.
 The PI will need to submit a new study application if there is the wish to pursue the research.
 Repeated determinations of Submission Standards Not Met will require a Corrective Action Plan discussion with the HRPP Director before any further submissions will be considered.

 Please follow the IRB's preparation tips below.
-The IRB highly recommends PIs log into iRIS to review submissions in their entirety BEFORE study staff route to them for signoff in iRIS.
-Once routed for signoff, the submission has to be retracted before any changes can be made.
+The IRB highly recommends PIs log into ReGI to review submissions in their entirety BEFORE study staff route to them for submission in ReGI.
+Once routed for signoff, the submission has to be withdrawn before any changes can be made.

 • Provide the requested information in an easy-to-read summary of the study.